akash-network/website/src/content/Docs/guides/mine-raptoreum-on-akash/index.md

 _TUNE=no-tune_ variable in deploy.yaml to _TUNE=full-tune_

 No tune will start mining right away - with no performance tuning of the container.
 Without this expect a lower hashrate.
 Be warned, tuning can take at least 3 hours before mining begins - so do not expect to see hashrate on the pool immediately.
-You can check your logs in Cloudmos.
+You can check your logs in Akash Console.

 ### Increase the deployment size on Akash